Toumal/goingelectricforumsanitizer/README.md

 Usage
 -----
-A new extension icon should appear on the top bar of chrome (the globe), clicking it will allow you to enable a number of extension options.
+A new extension icon should appear on the top bar of chrome (the muppet), clicking it will allow you to enable a number of extension options.
 Once you have enabled an option you will need to reload the page for them to take effect.

 ![Screenshot](forumsanitizer.png)